Sayan9661/chatbot-pdp-langchain/README.md

 #### main.py

-This will run a streamlit app where we can ask the chatbot question command to run the main.py: streamlit run main.py
+This will run a streamlit app where we can ask the chatbot question<br>
+command to run the main.py: streamlit run main.py

 You will also need to provide a OpenAI API Key in a .env file in the format: OPEN_AI_KEY=<your-key>